Adoptions of Children from Countries Outside the United States

 To create a new birth record and issue a certificate after a court has approved and filed the adoption decree, we need the following:

 An original certified copy of an Adoption Report form showing the original seal and signature of the court official certifying the document.
-If an Adoption Report is not available, we must have an original certified copy of the Adoption Decree and an adoption fact sheet.
-The fact sheet provides information about the adoptive parents for the new birth record that may is missing in the adoption decree.
+If an Adoption Report is not available, we must have an original certified copy of the Adoption Judgment and an Adoption Information Sheet.
+The information sheet provides data about the adoptive parents for the new birth record that may be missing in the adoption judgment.

-A completed birth record order form The order form should list the child's new adoptive name and adoptive parents' names.
+A completed birth record order form with signature and photocopy of applicant's ID.
+The order form should list the child's new adoptive name and adoptive parents' names.
 The Vital Records mailing address and payee information are available on this form.

 For children born outside the United States except Canada: